PathwayCommons/grounding-search/README.md

 npm run boot
 ```

-- Notes:
-  - Index dump published on Zenodo is offered as-is.
-We do not guarantee that this data will be up-to-date or that releases of `grounding-search` software are compatible with any particular version of this dump data
-  - To ensure you are using the latest data, follow instructions in "Build the index database from source database files"
+NB: Index dump published on Zenodo is offered for demonstration purposes only.
+We do not guarantee that this data will be up-to-date or that releases of grounding-search software will be compatible with any previously published version of the dump data.
+To ensure you are using the latest data compatible with grounding-search, follow instructions in "Build the index database from source database files".

 ## Issues & feedback